copious-world/message-relay-services/README.md

 }
 ```

-### 5. **MultiPathRelayClient**
+### 6. **MultiPathRelayClient**

 This class wraps around a map of *RelayClient*, path to *RelayClient*.
 The class exposes methods of the same name as those in *RelayClient*, but the certain methods add a path parameter.

-A * MultiPathRelayClient* instance will pick a peer connection according to the path parameter of a method and send a message to the specialized server (an EndpointServer for instance).
+A *MultiPathRelayClient* instance will pick a peer connection according to the path parameter of a method and send a message to the specialized server (an EndpointServer for instance).
 It is not assumed that the endpoints at the ends of the relay are perform the same or similar as their path counterparts.

 #### MultiPathRelayClient Configuration Example